Effective Date: October 25, 2022

-c.
-In this directive, all document citations are assumed to be the latest version unless otherwise noted.
+b.
+In this NPD all document citations are assumed to be the latest version, unless otherwise noted.

 a.
 The National Aeronautics and Space Act, 51 U.S.C. § 20113 (a).

 a.
 General Powers of the Postal Service, 39 U.S.C. § 401 et seq. and § 601 et seq.

 b.
 NPR 1620.3, Physical Security Requirements for NASA Facilities and Property.